SS Vaterland (1913): World War I

 Vaterland was seized by the United States Shipping Board when the United States entered World War I on 6 April 1917.
 Of all the German ships seized, Vaterland was the only one not to have engines and machinery damaged by the German crews.
 Her German crew was sent to a new internment camp in Hot Springs, North Carolina, where many of them later died of a typhoid fever outbreak in summer 1918 as they were about to be transferred to Fort Oglethorpe, Georgia.
 Despite the lack of intentional damage the ship was badly deteriorated, requiring major repairs, cleaning and painting.
 The work was going slowly under the USSB, with the Navy recommending that it take charge of that process and the ship was turned over to the custody of the United States Navy (USN) in June 1917.
 Vaterland was the last of the German ships turned over to the Navy to complete repair and conversion.

-She was commissioned by the USN in July 1917 as the USS Vaterland, Captain Joseph Wallace Oman in command.
+She was commissioned by the USN in July 1917 as the USS Vaterland, with Captain Joseph Wallace Oman in command.
 On 6 September 1917 she was redesignated SP-1326 and renamed Leviathan by President Woodrow Wilson.

 The trial cruise to Cuba on 17 November 1917 prompted Captain Oman to order 241 Marines on board to relieve a detachment of Marines and to station themselves conspicuously about the upper decks, giving the appearance from shore that the great ship was headed overseas to increase the American Expeditionary Forces.
 Upon her return later that month, she reported for duty with the Cruiser and Transport Force.

 The transport sailed for Europe on 17 December 1917 with 7,250 troops to Liverpool, England where the transport's size, a major advantage with its troop capacity, demonstrated how highly that size limited the ports and repair facilities that could be used in Europe.
 The ship entered dry dock there but could only enter or leave the dry dock on full moon tides that were required to float the ship over the dock's sill.
 In the fifty days there the ship's troop capacity was increased to 8,200.
 The ship was repainted with the British-type dazzle camouflage scheme that she carried for the rest of the war.
 After return to New York her capacity was increased to 8,900.
 On 4 March 1918 the ship again sailed for Liverpool but diverted to Brest for future voyages due to poor berthing and coaling facilities in Liverpool.
 In early summer of 1918 the ship's troop capacity was increased to 10,500.

 Leviathan leaving for France from the Hoboken Port of Embarkation with 11,000 American troops.